Qlonever/PCP-OpenMW/README.md

 ### Requirements
 PCP requires a development build of OpenMW newer than August 2024, or any release newer than 0.48.
 ### Compatibility
-Any mod that changes the level-up/attribute increasing process probably won't work with PCP, but plugins that increase/decrease attributes via the occasional dialogue or scripted object aren't a problem.
-Mods affecting skill progression should work too.
+Anything that changes the level-up process likely won't work with PCP, but mods that occasionally increase/decrease attributes outside of level-ups are fine.
+Mods changing character creation or skill progression should work too.
-Also, this mod can be added to an existing save without issues.
+Also, PCP can be added to an existing save without issues.

 ## Credits
 Author: Qlonever